One of the best tools in the Project Manager’s kit is the ability to keep your project sponsor satisfied.

 4. Spend time getting to know your Sponsor – understand what makes them tick, what motivates them, what they are looking for from the project.
 Think about the types of messages that will resonate with them, anticipate how they will respond and tailor the delivery to suit.

-Successful Project Managers will understand this, and will constantly look out for changes to context that will need the Sponsor messages to change ever so slightly.
+Successful Project Managers will understand this, and will constantly lookout for changes to the context that will need the Sponsor messages to change ever so slightly.
 They will reevaluate their Sponsors’ communication needs and tailor the message to suit.